 Guideline: Higher Degree by Research: Editing of Theses

-- The Institute of Professional Editors Limited (IPEd) have collaboratively developed an agreed set of guidelines based on the Australian standards for editing practice that provide guidance to students, supervisors and professional editors in how much assistance they should provide to students who have requested help in writing their theses.
+- The Institute of Professional Editors Limited (IPEd) have collaboratively developed an agreed set of guidelines based on the Australian standards for editing practice that provide guidance to candidates, supervisors and professional editors in how much assistance they should provide to candidates who have requested help in writing their theses.

 Proof-Reading and Editing of Research Theses and Dissertations